carlffisher/MarsRoverKata/MarsKataProject/MarsRoverKataProject3/README.md

             There are two abstract interface classes:

             ExtraPlanetaryVehicle - which implements the common features of any extra-planetary exploration vehicle.
+            The class contains all the methods to control the movements of the vehicle

-            MartianPlateau - which implements the common features of any Martian plateau.This class also implements an occupation map which records the location of multiple concurrently active vehicles and is commonly accessible by them.
+            MartianPlateau - which implements the common features of any rectangular Martian plateau.
+            This class also implements an occupation map which records the location of multiple concurrently active vehicles.
+            This map is commonly accessible by these vehicles.

             Using these two classes, objects can be created and further customised to reflect the different characteristics of individual extra planetary exploration vehicles and different Martian exploration areas.

 2. Implement classes and objects to test: